Scales

 Measures the degree to which the individual is likely to assert him/herself, speak his/her mind and enjoy taking control or the lead in group situations.
 This characteristic is important for jobs where a strong personality is a plus (e.g., most sales jobs and managerial positions).

 Measures the degree to which the individual is likely to be candid and accurate in his/her responses and is therefore not trying to outsmart the test in an effort to present him/herself in a more favorable light.
 The results of this scale should be used as a "red flag" to make you aware that some candidates may be trying to "fake" the test.
-For example, if a candidate scores High on the behavioral scales in this assessment and he/she scores Low on Candidness, there is the chance that he was able to elevate his/her scores on the assessment by trying to make him/herself look good.
+For example, if a candidate scores High on the behavioral scales in this assessment and they score Low on Candidness, there is the chance that he was able to elevate his/her scores on the assessment by trying to make him/herself look good.
 High behavioral scale scores that are accompanied by Low Candidness scores warrants some additional follow-up during the interview or reference checks to confirm the candidate's behavioral scale scores are in line with his/her previous work history.

 Measures the degree to which the individual has the necessary interest, ability and disposition necessary to perform in a leadership capacity.
 Leadership is important for jobs that require the management of others and/or the coordination of the work of others to accomplish the organization's goals.
 Supervisors, managers and team or group leaders need leadership characteristics to be successful.